Invoice fraud: prevention and detection guide

 • Use secure communication channels

-Keep a centralized and regularly updated vendor master file.
-Any changes to this file should be logged and reviewed periodically.
+Centralize and update vendor information regularly.
+Any changes to payment info should be logged and reviewed.

 Steps to take when invoice fraud is detected